 Modern offices can be extremely stressful with the everyday hustle and bustle.
 Biophilic designs with their pleasant, mindful environment help in reducing stress, lowering blood pressure, and steadying heart rate.
 The quality of air in an office space can significantly improve just by introducing plants, trees, green live wall, and other greenery.
 Moreover, greenery is known to absorb toxins and pollutants in the air.
 40% of sickness-related absenteeism in offices is due to poor air quality or indoor air pollution.
 A biophilic design can reduce this considerably by providing better quality air.

 Biophilic designs are a part of a bigger trend of creating employee-centric offices where employees’ well-being, health, and development take center stage.
-Creating an aesthetically pleasing, productivity-promoting, mindful office environment is what biophilic designs are all about.
+Creating an aesthetically pleasing, productivity-promoting, the mindful office environment is what biophilic designs are all about.
 The monetary gains of having a mindful office space are high, with biophilic designs paying for themselves in no time.